Web server: Load limits

 A web server (program installation) usually has pre-defined load limits for each combination of operating conditions, also because it is limited by OS resources and because it can handle only a limited number of concurrent client connections (usually between 2 and several tens of thousands for each active web server process, see also the C10k problem and the C10M problem).

 When a web server is near to or over its load limits, it gets overloaded and so it may become unresponsive.

 Causes of overload

-At any time web servers can be overloaded due to one or more of the following causes (e.g.).
+At any time web servers can be overloaded due to one or more of the following causes: